-As we headed out of Raha on rutted roads and made our way into the interior of Muna Island, I peered out of the car window, passing villages and hoping for a glimpse of a stallion.
-Latugo Village on Muna Island is where, word has it, most of the island’s horse tamers live, and it followed that where there were trainers, there would be stallions.
+As I headed out of the township of Raha on rutted roads and made my way into the interior of Muna Island, I peered out of the car window, passing villages and hoping for a glimpse of a stallion.
+Latugo Village on Muna Island, Sulawesi is where, word has it, most of the island’s horse tamers live, and it followed, that is where I would find the famed stallions.

-The ritual practice of stallion fighting has been part of life on Muna since ancient times.
+Since ancient times on Muna Island, a ritual of stallion fighting has been part of life here.
+I was fascinated by this.
 My guide Fernandes explained, “Stallion fighting maintains the culture of the tribal ancestors.
 We have a history and culture which goes back over 30,000 years.
 A horse fight represents a show of masculine virility in a fight over a woman.
 The winner acquires prestige and higher stratification.
 It is seen as a symbol of Government, regarding toughness and authority along with good governance,” he continued, “Muna culture is a proud one, and stallion fighting means more to us than meets the eye.
 We pay homage to the tribal ancestors, and besides, everyone loves a good horse fight,” he said with a wide grin.

-After talking to a local policeman and stopping at several houses in the village, we grew weary and disillusioned in our search.
-At one house we sat waiting for one official to finish his breakfast, which took an extraordinarily long time, only to be told that all horse tamers had disappeared into the jungle to round up the wild horses.
+After talking to a local policeman and stopping at several houses in the village, I grew weary and disillusioned in my search.
+At one house I sat waiting for one official to finish his breakfast, which took an extraordinarily long time, only to be told that all horse tamers had disappeared into the jungle to round up the wild horses.

 Muna is an island steeped in horse history, and evidence of this can be seen in some of the caves just 1.5 hours out of Raha, the main town, at a small village called Bolo.
 The caves are 39,500 years old and house some of the oldest cave drawings in the world.
 The first cave is an overhang, and the well-preserved red stick-like drawings depict domestic life from time immemorial including scenes of horses, people, pigs, dogs and some hand stencils.
 The second cave is much larger with a 20-metre chamber full of stalactites and stalagmites covered in a dark green stain.
 Again, there are many beautifully preserved cave drawings of dogs and pigs in here as well as many depictions of the sun and large horse-like creatures with riders on top.